 After that, you’ll be asked to select a campaign type.
 Click “search” this will help show your dry cleaning ads to potential customers who are actively searching for the services that you are offering.

 Then, select the results you want to gain from the Google Ad campaign.
-If you choose website visits, you’ll have to enter your dry cleaning website URL, and contact number for phone calls, and if you want to get more app downloads, you’ll have to look up your app and select if its compatible with android, iOS users, or both.
+If you choose website visits, you’ll have to enter your dry cleaning website URL, and contact number for phone calls, and if you want to get more app downloads, you’ll have to look up your app and select if it is compatible with Android, iOS users, or both.

 When done, click “continue.”